siavava/portfolio/content/projects/web/blog.md

 stream with a heartbeat, mirrors the same data for consumers that are not on the socket.

-**One design system, two moods.** The visual language follows [minimalism][minimalism]: a restrained type scale, generous whitespace, few colors.
-Type, color, and spacing rules live in shared Sass partials rather than per-component scopes, so a single change propagates everywhere; a light and dark color mode and a stricter "Rams mode" toggle (applied before first paint to avoid a flash) sit on top.
-The move to `amittai.space` was the occasion to retire the old design entirely rather than patch it, so nothing carried over except the writing.
+The visual language follows [minimalism][minimalism]: a restrained type scale, generous whitespace, few colors.
+Type, color, and spacing rules live in shared Sass partials rather than per-component scopes, so a single change propagates everywhere, and a light and dark color mode plus a stricter "Rams mode" toggle (applied before first paint to avoid a flash) sit on top.
+The move to
+`amittai.space` was the occasion to retire the old design entirely rather than patch it, so nothing carried over except the writing.